Legal provisions of COM(2022)57 - Union Secure Connectivity Programme for the period 2023-2027

 Implementation model

-1. The activities set out in Article 4 of this Regulation shall be implemented through contracts awarded in compliance with the Financial Regulation and the principles of procurement under Article 17 of this Regulation.
+2. The activities set out in Article 4 of this Regulation shall be implemented through several contracts awarded in compliance with the Financial Regulation and the principles of procurement under Article 20 of this Regulation and may take the form of concession contracts, supply, service, or works contracts or mixed contracts.

-3. The contracts referred to in this Article shall be procured under direct and indirect management and may take the form of an inter-institutional procurement referred to in Article 165(1) of the Financial Regulation, between the Commission and the Agency, whereby the Commission shall assume the role of lead contracting authority.
+3. The contracts referred to in this Article shall be procured under direct or indirect management and may take the form of an inter-institutional procurement, as referred to in Article 165(1) of the Financial Regulation, between the Commission and the Agency, whereby the Commission shall assume the role of lead contracting authority.

-5. Where appropriate, the procurement procedures for the contracts referred to in this Article may also take the form of joint procurements with Member States, according to Article 165(2) of the Financial Regulation.
+8. Where appropriate, the procurement procedures for the contracts referred to in this Article may also take the form of joint procurements with Member States, in accordance with Article 165(2) of the Financial Regulation.

 Principles of procurement

-1. Procurement under the Programme shall be carried out in accordance with the rules on procurement laid down by the Financial Regulation.
+1. Public procurement under the Programme shall be carried out in accordance with the rules on procurement laid down in the Financial Regulation.

-(a) to promote in all Member States throughout the Union and throughout the supply chain, the widest and most open participation possible by economic operators, in particular start-ups, new entrants and SMEs, including in the case of sub-contracting by the tenderers;
+(a)to promote in all Member States across the Union and throughout the supply chain, the widest and most open participation possible by economic operators, in particular new entrants, start-ups and SMEs, including in the case of subcontracting by the tenderers;

-(b) to ensure effective competition in the tendering process, while taking into account the objectives of technological independence and continuity of services;
+(b)to ensure effective competition in the tendering process, and where possible, to avoid reliance on a single provider, in particular for critical equipment and services, while taking into account the objectives of technological independence and continuity of services;

-(d) to protect the security and public interest of the Union and its Member States, including through a reinforcement of the autonomy of the Union, in particular in technological terms;
+(d)to protect the security and public interest of the Union and its Member States, including through a reinforcement of the strategic autonomy of the Union, in particular in technological terms, by performing risk assessments and implementing disruption risk mitigation measures, for instance when only one supplier is available;

-(e) to comply with the security requirements of the Programme’s core infrastructure and to contribute to the protection of the essential security interests of the Union and its Member States;
+(e)to comply with the general security requirements referred to in Article 30(3) and to contribute to the protection of the essential security interests of the Union and its Member States;

-(f) by way of derogation from Article 167 of the Financial Regulation, to use, wherever appropriate, multiple supply sources in order to ensure better overall control of all the Programme’s components, their cost and schedule;
+(f)by way of derogation from Article 167 of the Financial Regulation, to use, where appropriate, multiple supply sources in order to ensure better overall control of the Programme, its cost and schedule;

-(i) to ensure the effective promotion of equal opportunities for all, and the implementation of gender mainstreaming, and of the gender dimension and shall aim to address the causes of gender imbalance.
-Particular attention shall be paid to ensure gender balance in evaluation panels.
+(i)to ensure the effective promotion of equal opportunities for all, the implementation of gender mainstreaming and of the gender dimension and to aim to address the causes of gender imbalance, paying particular attention to ensure gender balance in evaluation panels.

 Subcontracting

-1. To encourage new entrants, SMEs and start-ups and their cross-border participation, and to offer the widest possible geographical coverage while protecting the Union’s autonomy, the contracting authority shall request that the tenderer subcontracts part of the contract by competitive tendering at the appropriate levels of subcontracting to companies other than those affiliated with the tenderer’s group.
+1. To encourage new entrants, start-ups and SMEs across the Union and their cross-border participation, and to offer the widest possible geographical coverage while protecting the Union’s autonomy, the contracting authority shall request that the tenderer subcontract part of the contract by competitive tendering at the appropriate levels of subcontracting to companies other than those which belong to the tenderer’s group.

 Eligibility and participation conditions for the preservation of the security, integrity and resilience of operational systems of the Union